What do you think when you hear the word "Plyometrics"? *video below + bonus video*

 7. If your goal is to build power aim for a higher height, but fewer reps.
 If your goal is to build endurance aim for a lower height, but more reps.

-🤔Do you use plyometrics in your training?
-DM, message, post...we're listening!👂
+🤔How are you incorporating plyometrics into your routine?
+DM, message, post...we're listening.👂